cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ---

-## 2. Creating the department OUs
+### <ins>Creating the department OUs</ins>

-a.
-Right-click your corporation OU
+1. Right-click your corporation OU
-b.
-Click New -> Organizational Unit
+2. Click New -> Organizational Unit
-c.
-Create 3 separate OUs for HR, IT, and Sales using this process.
+3. Create 3 separate OUs for HR, IT, and Sales using this process.
 It should look like this:

 ```